 However, thanks to the “piece of stone” he put in his pocket, he retains that memory.

-Considering all these things, the meaning of that ending can be said to have been a declaration of “I will not forget everything I have created so far, but I will create animation (be involved in animation) in a different way than before.”
+Considering all these things, the meaning of that ending can be said to have been a profound artistic manifesto: “I will not forget everything I have created so far, but I will create animation (be involved in animation) in a different way than before.”
 Considering his age, it’s hard to believe, but considering what we’ve thought about so far, it’s not entirely strange.

 However, considering the Granduncle’s words, “Only those with a blood connection can succeed me,” it can be thought that that ending had a more complex structure.